sugarush/sugar-data/docs/index.md

 await beta.load();

+await sleep(100); // give the client more than enough time to subscribe.

 alpha.attributes.some_field = 'value';

 await alpha.save();

-await sleep(100); // give the server and client more than enough time.
+await sleep(100); // give the client more than enough time to subscribe.

 expect(beta.attributes.some_field).to.equal('value');
 ```